Philippines

 Read More

-In Southeast Asia, AIHA started project implementation in the Philippines in 2021.
-In 2022/3, the Philippines has been the focus of AIHA’s activities under CDC1950.
+In Southeast Asia, AIHA began project implementation in the Philippines in 2021.
+Starting in 2022, the Philippines has been the focus of AIHA’s activities under CDC1950.
+To read a more detailed description of project accomplishments to date, click here.

-In the first year of the project, AIHA focused our efforts on Organizational Capacity Assessments (OCA) of relevant HIV/AIDS and/or KP-led CSOs in the Philippines.
-That led to the development and deployment of OCA-based Training and Mentorship programs for HIV and KP-led CSOs in the country.
+In the first year of the project, AIHA focused our efforts on organizational capacity assessments (OCA) of relevant HIV/AIDS and KP-led CSOs in the Philippines, which resulted in the development and deployment of OCA-based training and mentorship programs for HIV and KP-led CSOs.

-In the second year of the project, AIHA reviewed existing systems with the goal to improve case finding at the community level, linking to care and initiation of treatment in Regions 6 and 7.
-To better understand current barriers and perspectives from community and Key Populations’ points of view, in September 2022, AIHA organized a series of consultations facilitated by the CDC team including:
+In the second year of the project, AIHA reviewed existing systems with the goal of improving case finding at the community level, linking to care and initiation of treatment in Regions 6 and 7.
+To better understand current barriers and perspectives from community and KP points of view, AIHA organized a series of consultations facilitated by experts from the CDC in September 2022 focusing on topics such as social networks strategy (SNS), community engagement, and listening sessions with MSM groups in Iloilo and PWID and transgender women in Cebu.

 Region 6 (Western Visayas):